davewill/Altair8800/README.md

 ![Controller Mods](Hardware/20200523_224457.jpg)
 ![Controller Mods](Hardware/20200523_224530.jpg)Wiring the button contacts to a DB-9 cable.

+There's two 10 pin headers that take a standard cable for a motherboard serial to DE-9 connector.
+They are wired so that KOUT0/1 go to one joystick and KOUT2/3 go to the other.
 The DB-9 pinout chosen is compatible with a standard Atari joystick, although without the diodes, we could only support one, and the software would have to be changed to map KOUT0/KIN4 to the button port.
 These modded controllers should NOT be plugged into computers that have Atari joystick ports, however as the rest of the pinout is not compatible.

 ---